Sunyang730/sublime-jsdocs/README.md

 ### Variable documentation

-If the line following the docblock contains a variable declaration, DocBlockr will try to determine the data type of the variable and insert that into the comment.
+If the line following the docblock contains a variable declaration, sublime-jsdocs will try to determine the data type of the variable and insert that into the comment.

 Press <kbd>space</kbd> or <kbd>shift</kbd>+<kbd>enter</kbd> after an opening `/**` to insert an inline docblock.

 ![](http://spadgos.github.io/sublime-jsdocs/images/vars.gif)

-DocBlockr will also try to determine the type of the variable from its name.
+sublime-jsdocs will also try to determine the type of the variable from its name.
 Variables starting with `is` or `has` are assumed to be booleans, and `callback`, `cb`, `done`, `fn`, and `next` are assumed to be functions.
 If you use your own variable naming system, (e.g. hungarian notation: booleans all start with `b`, arrays start with `arr`), you can define these rules yourself.
 Use the `jsdocs_notation_map` setting, example:

 ```js
 {